Day-by-Day Itinerary

 Note that the Real ID requirement for US domestic flights does not go into effect until May 7, 2025.

 Welcome to Egypt!
-A representative will meet you at Cairo airport and bring you to your hotel and get you checked in.
+A representative will meet you at Cairo airport, bring you to our hotel, and get you checked in.
 Dinner is on your own.

 US, UK, and Canadian citizens do not need to obtain a visa for Egypt in advance.
 Tourist visas are issued upon arrival at Cairo airport.
 Cost is $25 USD.
 Obtaining a visa online is not recommended.
 There are a number of scam websites offering this service.